Search Programs

 Nail technicians generally work in salons with other nail technicians.
 They typically have a station with their tools where they work on clients.
 They may also work from their home or travel to clients homes.

-How long does it take to become a nail tech?
+How long does it take to get into this role?

 You will be required to earn a state license to work as a nail technician in every state except Connecticut.
 Each state will have a specific requirements for length of time for a training program.
 Most programs require around 300 hours of training.
 That will typically take around 15 weeks.